Ben Cousins: Imprisonment

 Cousins was arrested in the Perth suburb of Melville in February 2017 and charged with a number of offences related to drugs, violence and stalking, including seven counts of breaching a violence restraining order.
 The following month, at the Magistrates Court of Western Australia, Cousins was charged with eleven offences and received a 12-month prison sentence.
 He served his sentence at Acacia Prison.
-In May 2017, it was reported that Cousins was attacked by another inmate after borrowing his tea cup and not returning it.
+In May 2017, it was reported that Cousins was attacked by another inmate after borrowing his teacup and not returning it.
 Cousins became eligible for parole six months into his sentence, but the parole board denied his application and ordered him to complete rehabilitation courses after he failed a drug test.

 Cousins was released from prison in January 2018.
-As part of his parole conditions, Cousins began part-time work in the West Coast Eagles' community and game development department, but abruptly left the job in April 2018.
+As part of his parole conditions, Cousins began part-time work in the West Coast Eagles' community and game development department, but he abruptly left the job in April 2018.
 In August 2018, he was arrested and charged with multiple offences, including drug possession, making threats and breaking a violence restraining order.
 He was released on bail in April 2019.